unccd/Prais4-reporting-manual/SO1.md

 ### 1.2.3.
 Reporting process and step-by-step procedure

 The step-by-step procedure for reporting is described in the following.
-If the default data is used, steps 3 to 7 are unnecessary.
+If the default data is used, steps 1 to 7 are unnecessary.

 #### Step 1: Select land cover legend to stratify land productivity

-Decide whether to stratify this indicator using the seven UNCCD land cover classes or a custom land cover legend, if such a legend was reported in SO1-1.T2, by answering the related opening question on the form.
+If a custom land cover legend was reported in SO1-1.T2, then there is an opening question on the form that Parties must answer.
+They should decide whether to stratify this indicator using the seven UNCCD land cover classes or the custom land cover legend used for SO1-1 reporting.

 Note: if answering ‘Yes’, the subsequent tables will be dynamically updated with the names of the custom land cover classes, replacing the default UNCCD seven classes.